-This brief article will only focus on two forms of the Beads for the Dead: the "Chaplet of the Comfort (for the Dead)" and the "Chaplet of the Dead."
+This brief article focuses on four forms of the Beads for the Dead:

 Usually, the "Chaplet of the Comfort (for the Dead)" is composed of 1 Crucifix, 1 large, red bead, and 30 white beads, which means a total of 31 beads.
 As indicated, state whoever the prayer is for in the indicated spot.

 These prayers are petitions to comfort the deceased souls.